-Unfortunately, my memoirs do not contain anything on how to construct a ray gun, any blueprints for a faster-than-light spaceship nor how to tame a giant, mutant beetle whilst using a pair of tweezers.
-Instead, they are accounts of my dreary life of being a failure of a missionary for a civilization so advanced in its own technology but lacking in its own collective intelligence and practicality.
-Rest assured, if my kind had more of the latter two, my superiors would have conjured up far more effective plans of intergalactic outreach rather than resorting to sending off a few select men, one of whom with questionable mental health, to some mud ball out on the far reaches of this galaxy.
+Unfortunately, my memoirs do not contain anything such as how to construct a ray gun, the blueprints for a faster-than-light spaceship nor even how to tame a giant, mutant beetle with just a pair of tweezers.
+Instead, they are accounts of my dreary life of being a failure of a involuntary missionary for a civilization so advanced in its own technology but lacking in its own collective intelligence and practicality due to causes of unknown origin.
+Rest assured, if my kind had more of the latter two traits, my superiors would have conjured up far more effective plans of intergalactic outreach rather than resorting to sending off a few select men, one of whom with questionable mental health, to some mud ball out on the far reaches of this galaxy.

-Why, of all the members of my adopted family that they have chosen, did they pick my brain whacked third brother, Troika Sous?
-I do not even want to bother counting up the number of times that he had embarrassed himself in front of our family, as if that would be unexpected out of that particular clan to others, for fear of remembering the number of times that he went on some of his so-called "nature streaks".
+Why, of all the members of my adopted family that they have chosen, did they pick my brain whacked third brother, Bromwell Troika Sous?
+I do not even want to bother counting up the number of times that he had embarrassed himself in front of our family -as if that would be unexpected out of that particular clan to others- for fear of remembering the number of times that he went on some of his so-called "nature streaks".

 Well damn.
 I just went and put my foot in my own mouth that time.
-Fortunately I got accustomed to some of the Earthling's liquor to wash away those visions away into a dark corner, only to have them creep up on me at the wrong times.
+Fortunately I got accustomed to some of the Earthling's liquor to wash away those visions away into a dark, nasty corner, only to have them creep up on me at the wrong times.

 I might as well start off on how I wound up being the adopted member of my foster family, but that's just too depressing.
-Of course, I could start off with my early childhood such as the times when I was making a damn good living off of selling my 'cures', tiny bottles of water and sugar pills, to those gullible ingrates.
+Of course, I could start off with my early childhood such as the times when I was making a damn good living off of selling my "cures", tiny bottles of water and sugar pills, to some gullible ingrates.
 Those poor bastards bought my nonsense that these things could cure foot fungus, shrink green boils and reduce excess hair growth in the eyes, the first of which seemed to be the most popular complaint.
-That might be a great place to start, for I was awfully smart for my age because I told them that the water somehow 'remembers' whatever tiny ill fragment, such as a tiny piece of a fungus, that I've put in a great vat of water and this 'new' water will attack that person's ailments or something like that.
+That might be a great place to start for I was awfully smart for my age, in comparison to my customers.
+I told them that the water somehow "remembers" whatever tiny fragment, such as a tiny piece of a fungus, that I've put in a great vat of water and this 'new' water will attack that person's ailments or some rubbish like that.
 They bough that nonsense and licked my water bottles up for nearly five times their actual price!